 I wanted Harry to eat his dinner first, and used the characters as motivation to get him to finish his meal.
 That way, we didn’t spend the night waiting in line hungry.
 By the time he finished eating the lines had died down and there was only a short wait to meet all his favorite pals, which Harry and I both appreciated.

-So next time you’re looking for a character meal or an off-property adventure, I highly recommend making a reservation for Mickey’s Backyard BBQ.
+So next time you’re looking for a character meal or an non-park adventure, I highly recommend making a reservation for Mickey’s Backyard BBQ at Disney.
 If it’s full when you want to go, keep calling the reservation line daily because people cancel and re-book all the time.
 Enjoy, and let me know your family’s favorite part of the night!

 Photo credit: Disney